awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 # Using the Amazon SES account\-level suppression list<a name="sending-email-suppression-list"></a>

-The Amazon SES account\-level suppression list was introduced so that customers can create and control their own suppression lists and reputation, thus, the account\-level suppression list applies to your account only\.
+The Amazon SES account\-level suppression list was introduced so that customers can create and control their own suppression lists and reputation, thus, your account\-level suppression list applies to your account only\.
 The account\-level suppression list interface in the SES console provides an easy way to manage addresses in your account\-level suppression list, including bulk actions to add or remove addresses\.
-If an address is on the global suppression list, but not on your account level suppression list *\(which means you want to send to it\)*, and you do send to it, SES will still attempt delivery, but if it bounces, the bounce will affect your own reputation, but no one else will get bounces because they can’t send to that email address if they aren’t using their own account level suppression list; therefore, the account\-level suppression list overrides the global suppression list for your account only\.
+If an address is on the global suppression list, but not on your account level suppression list *\(which means you want to send to it\)*, and you do send to it, SES will still attempt delivery, but if it bounces, the bounce will affect your own reputation, but no one else will get bounces because they can’t send to that email address if they aren’t using their own account level suppression list; therefore, your account\-level suppression list overrides the global suppression list for your account only\.

-The SES *account\-level suppression list* applies to your AWS account in the current AWS Region\.
-You can add or remove, individually or in bulk, addresses from the account\-level suppression list by using the SES API v2 or console\.
+Your SES *account\-level suppression list* applies to your AWS account in the current AWS Region\.
+You can add or remove, individually or in bulk, addresses from your account\-level suppression list by using the SES API v2 or console\.

 **Note**
 To bulk add or remove addresses, you must have production access\.
 To learn more about the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 ## Amazon SES Account\-level suppression list considerations<a name="sending-email-suppression-list-considerations"></a>

-You should consider the following factors when you use the account\-level suppression list:
+You should consider the following factors when you use your account\-level suppression list:
 + If you started using Amazon SES after November 25, 2019, your account uses the account\-level suppression list by default for both bounces and complaints\.
 If you started using SES before this date, then you have to enable this feature by using the `PutAccountSuppressionAttributes` operation in the SES API\.
-+ If you attempt to send a message to an address that's on the account\-level suppression list, SES accepts the message, but doesn't send it\.
++ If you attempt to send a message to an address that's on your account\-level suppression list, SES accepts the message, but doesn't send it\.
-+ SES doesn't count the messages that you send to addresses on the account\-level suppression list toward the bounce rate for your account\.
++ SES doesn't count the messages that you send to addresses on your account\-level suppression list toward the bounce or complaint rates for your account\.
-+ SES counts the messages that you send to addresses that aren't on your account\-level suppression list, but are on the global suppression list, toward the bounce rate for your account\.
++ SES counts the messages that you send to addresses that aren't on your account\-level suppression list, but are on the global suppression list, toward the bounce or complaint rates for your account\.
-+ SES counts the messages that you send to addresses on the account\-level suppression list toward your daily sending quota\.
++ SES counts the messages that you send to addresses on your account\-level suppression list toward your daily sending quota\.
-+ Email addresses on the account\-level suppression list remain there until you remove them\.
++ Email addresses on your account\-level suppression list remain there until you remove them\.
-+ If your account's ability to send email is paused, SES automatically deletes the addresses in the account\-level suppression list after 90 days\.
++ If your account's ability to send email is paused, SES automatically deletes the addresses in your account\-level suppression list after 90 days\.
 If your account's ability to send email is restored before this 90\-day period ends, then the addresses in the list aren't deleted\.
 + Gmail doesn't provide complaint data to SES\.
-If a recipient uses the **Spam** button in the Gmail web client to report a message that they receive from you as spam, they aren't added to the account\-level suppression list\.
+If a recipient uses the **Spam** button in the Gmail web client to report a message that they receive from you as spam, they aren't added to your account\-level suppression list\.
-+ You can enable the account\-level suppression list if your account is in the SES sandbox\.
++ You can enable your account\-level suppression list if your account is in the SES sandbox\.
 However, you can't use the [PutSuppressedDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutSuppressedDestination) or [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation until your account is removed from the sandbox\.
 To learn more about the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.
-+ When you use the account\-level suppression list, SES adds addresses that result in hard bounces to the global suppression list as well\.
++ When you use your account\-level suppression list, SES adds addresses that result in hard bounces or complaints to the global suppression list as well\.

 ## Enabling the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-enabling"></a>

-You can use the [PutAccountSuppressionAttributes](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutAccountSuppressionAttributes.html) operation in the Amazon SES API v2 to enable and set up the account\-level suppression list\.
+You can use the [PutAccountSuppressionAttributes](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_PutAccountSuppressionAttributes.html) operation in the Amazon SES API v2 to enable and set up your account\-level suppression list\.
 You can quickly and easily configure this setting by using the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-**To configure the account\-level suppression list using the AWS CLI**
+**To configure your account\-level suppression list using the AWS CLI**
 + At the command line, enter the following command:

 ------